 “No one does it alone.
 As in tennis, you need a good opponent or partner to bring out the best in you.
 John and Katie helped me to be where I am now.”

 The African Queen was a colossal hit, earning $4.3 million in the US, and another $6 million worldwide, making it the fourth highest grossing film of the year.

-But despite this impressive box office performance, just about no one got paid.
+Despite this impressive box office performance, just about no one got paid.

 A Shady Character

 It was all thanks to the shady business dealings of producer Sam Spiegel.
 Spiegel, who stooped so low as to use $43,000 of the film’s budget to pay his own back taxes, did his best to avoid sharing the profits of The African Queen with Huston, Bogart, and Hepburn, all of whom signed contracts guaranteeing them generous percentages of the film’s earnings.
-As Spiegel’s attorney Albert Heit put it,
+As Spiegel’s attorney Albert Heit put it:

 “Don’t ask and don’t tell: that was the way Sam operated.
 If you didn’t ask, you didn’t get your money.”

 The complete facts of how Spiegel managed to rip off his partner and stars aren’t clear.
 But a few things are certain: Huston never collected the 50% of the profits due him as Speigel’s business partner and director of the film, and Bogart never received the $600,000 his salary and percentage deal entitled him to.